code-kern-ai/bricks/classifiers/python_functions/workday_classifier/code_snippet.md

     try:
         date = dparser.parse(text, fuzzy=True).date()
     except:
-        return "No date found or invalid date"
+        return "Found no date, an invalid date or multiple dates."

     # check if country code is specified
     if YOUR_COUNTRY: